 (2) Review of and score project submissions by a committee made up of representatives of the women’s NGOs and PSYDEH staff.

-(4) Project success and better practices-sharing celebration with men and government officials.
+(4) Project success and lessons learned-celebration with men and government officials.

 (5) Workshops with NGOs on how to use project success to apply for additional funding from the Mexican government and other funders in 2019.